 Bun Cha: is a pork-meatball (looks like a rissole) dish that’s typically eaten with salad and bread.
 It’s a popular ‘street food’, especially with young children in Hanoi and elsewhere in the north of Vietnam.

 Banh Mi: is basically a French baguette that’s stuffed with meat, salad and vegetables of your choosing.
 How quirky is this?
 The iconic Travel Book, Rough Guides, has ranked Banh Mi right up there with the World’s best street foods.
+Banh Mi is certainly a staple food of many foreigners who are teaching English in Vietnam.

 Visa